 With a total size of 79.8 square miles, Oneida Lake is the largest lake in the state of New York.
 The lake is near the Great Lakes, located northeast of Syracuse.
-Algal blooms and rooted vegetation hampered the recreational use of Oneida Lake, prompting the state to add the lake to its list of impaired waters under the Clean Water Act in 1998.
-Excess nutrients, particularly phosphorus, from agricultural, urban, and suburban runoff fueled algal blooms in the lake.
+Rooted vegetation and algal blooms hampered the recreational use of Oneida Lake, prompting the state to add the lake to its list of impaired waters under the Clean Water Act in 1998.
+Excess nutrients, particularly phosphorus, from urban, agricultural, and suburban runoff fueled algal blooms in the lake.
 Implementing best management practices like barnyard runoff management systems, manure storage systems, and nutrient and sediment control systems successfully reduced phosphorus loads to Oneida Lake.
 Because data demonstrated sustained declines in phosphorus levels and suggested that the lake supports aquatic life and leisure, the New York State Department of Environmental Conservation delisted Oneida Lake.

 4. Lake Michigan, Wisconsin

 After Lake Superior and Lake Huron, Lake Michigan is the second-largest Great Lake by volume 1,180 cu mi (4,900 cu km) and third-largest by surface area (22,404 sq mi (58,030 sq km).
 In 1968, the Grand Rapids Press published an article regarding the likelihood and consequences of Lake Michigan’s “death,” discussing how the 30 million residents of the Great Lakes Basin would have to say goodbye to fishing, swimming, and summer cottages.
 Instead of clean drinking water and beautiful beaches, rotting algae, dead fish, and motor oil slime would take their place.
 The federal government presented new restrictions and laws that will control state industries and waters surrounding and potentially polluting the lake, waters such as the Detroit River.